ghobot/nyulangone-immersive-classroom/src/methods.md

 <hr class="my-5">

 ## Scene Creation
-The model was then imported into Blender, an open-source 3D software toolkit.
-In Blender, the model can be optimized for the Hubs platform and components like physics-based lighting, texture baking, hubs specific add-ons and animations can be added and then exported as a .glb 3D file that is supported in Hubs.
-Baked texture atlases can reduce scene files sizes and reduce the need for real-time lighting, making the experience run smoothly on most devices.
+The blender project is exported as a .glb 3D file that is supported in Hubs.
+Baked texture atlases and lightmaps can reduce scene files sizes and reduce the need for real-time lighting, making the experience run smoothly on most devices.

 We highly recommend joining the [Mozilla Hubs Discord](https://hubs.mozilla.com/discord)  with an active community and lively conversation about unlocking this platform!